Skip to main content

 -- Hello World!

-Create a function that takes parameters
+Create a UDF that takes parameters

 CREATE FUNCTION area (x DOUBLE, y DOUBLE) RETURNS DOUBLE RETURN x * y;